rht-labs/enablement-docs/facilitation/1-the-manual-menace/README.md

 # The Manual Menace

-> Exercise focussed on configuration as code and building out environment that will be used for rest of exercises (using code!)
+> Exercise focused on configuration as code and building out environment that will be used for rest of exercises (using code!)

 _____